ledwinson/nosql-data-cache/README.md

 # nosql-data-cache
 Faster data look up.
 Can be easily used in any Spring based projects.

+Why should I use this?
+Why can't I leverage from existing cache techonologies?
+  This API addresses a special use case.
+Normally the cache APIs works by caching the results of a prticular query after loading the results for the first time from database.
+We don't want to make this queries once the business processing is started.
+In our case, we load the entire data initially and make the queries to this in memory cache instead to database.

 Do you access data from  database frequently to acheive a business process?

 Did you try fine tuning your databae/jpql many times and still code is not faster?